 Common VA Mortgage Loan Myths & Misconceptions

 The US Department of Veteran’s Affairs (VA) Loan was created in 1944 through the original Serviceman’s Readjustment Act, also known as the GI Bill.
-Eligible veterans may apply for a VA loan for up to $417,000 with no down payment; though in federally designated “high cost” areas, the limit may be higher.
+Eligible veterans may apply for a VA loan for up to the conforming loan limit with no down payment; though in federally designated “high cost” areas, the limit may be higher.

 A VA mortgage is guaranteed by the VA but must be issued by a qualified lender.
 All lenders must follow the same approval guidelines in order to have the loan guaranteed by the VA.

 There are many myths and misconceptions that surround the VA mortgage loan.
 Below will help your veteran clients determine fact from fiction.

 Myth #1: VA loans take forever to close.

 Fact: There truly isn’t much of a difference in the time it takes for a VA loan to close compared to a conventional loan.
 The process is generally dependent on the lender which is why it’s important to find a qualified mortgage banker with VA loan experience.